DraftKings Pick6 promo code: Play $5, Get $50 in bonus picks for NFL Week 3 picks

 DraftKings Pick6 offers new players $50 in Pick6 bonus picks after an initial $5 entry, with no promo code required

-The Week 3 NFL schedule begins on Thursday with the Bills hosting the Dolphins, and rivalry matchups like this are ideal to utilize the latest DraftKings Pick6 promo code on.
-MVP Josh Allen will be a popular target with NFL prop bets, as will the likes of James Cook, Tyreek Hill and Jaylen Waddle.
-Each of those players either had 100-plus yards or a touchdown last week, as they rewarded bettors who used them in NFL player props.
+Just four Week 3 NFL games feature a 2-0 team facing an 0-2 team, with the first of those taking place on Thursday Night Football.
+Bills vs. Dolphins is a classic divisional rivalry which makes for the opportune time to jump on the latest DraftKings Pick6 promo code.
+Josh Allen is 13-2 in his career versus Miami, as the reigning MVP is frequently a target with NFL player props.
+Meanwhile, Tua Tagovailoa and the Dolphins will attempt to dig out of their first 0-2 hole since 2019.
 This Pick6 promotion gives new users $50 in bonus picks after a $5 bet.
 Click here to get the latest DraftKings Pick6 promo code for new users:

 Here are the steps to follow in order to sign up and claim the Pick6 promo.